video-dev/video-transcoding-api/README.md

 export AWS_REGION="us-east-1"
 ```

-In order to store preset maps, job statuses, and callback URLs we need a Redis instance running.
+In order to store preset maps and job statuses we need a Redis instance running.
 Learn how to setup and run a Redis [here](http://redis.io/topics/quickstart).
 With the Redis instance running, set its configuration variables:

 ````
 export REDIS_ADDR=200.221.14.140